amilcs88/hello-world/README.md

 Hi all!

-first time use of github.
+first time using of github.